-Most people already have a financial institution (bank or credit union) and a savings or checking account.
+You may already have savings or a chequing account with a financial institution that offers the RDSP.
 In opening an RDSP, the first thing to ask is: does your current financial institution offer the RDSP?
 If so, then your choice might be fairly easy.

 If you do not yet have an account with a financial institution, or your financial institution does not offer the RDSP, you will need to choose one.
-Most major financial institutions are offering the RDSP-check www.rdsp.com or www.disabilitysavings.gc.ca for updates on financial institutions.
+Most major financial institutions are offering the RDSP-check www.canada.ca/en/employment-social-development/programs/disability/savings/rdsp.html#financial for updates on financial institutions.